 When moving a production server and changing the server domain name, do the following:

 xml-documents cache in the Admin > System info page (in the ver 6 User Interface, go to Administration > Server status > Caching).

-This process is optional for dedicated test servers where indexing large document collections may be time-consuming and not affect testing or if the server domain name is only temporary.
+This process is optional for dedicated test servers where indexing large document collections might be time-consuming and not affect testing or if the server domain name is only temporary.
 If upgrading PageSeeder do this step after upgrading.